|

 by the sauropod), the herd of wounded

-and angry triceratops are now heading right
+and angry Triceratops are now heading right

 for them!
 And as they try to get away, one